 The company deviates from the recommendations made in Points 5.4.1 (2) and (3) and in Point 4.1.5.
 In the interests of the company, in terms of the composition of its Board of Management and Supervisory Board, as well as of other management positions, HORNBACH-Baumarkt-Aktiengesellschaft accords priority above all to the knowledge, ability and expert experience of the individual in question.

 In Point 5.4.2 Sentence 3, the Code recommends that the supervisory board should not include more than two former management board members.
 This is intended to ensure the autonomy of the supervisory board in its advising and monitoring of the management board.
 However, the Code does not stipulate any number of years for which a former member of the management board is impaired in this respect following his departure from the management board.
 As a matter of precaution, the company therefore declares that it deviates from the recommendation made in Point5.4.2 Sentence 3, even though Dr. Wolfgang Rupf, Albrecht Hornbach and Martin Hornbach retired from their positions on the Board of Management of HORNBACH-Baumarkt-Aktiengesellschaft on October 31, 1996, October 31, 2001 and December 31, 2001 respectively.

 g) Point 5.4.6 (3) Sentence 1:

 In Point 5.4.6 (3) Sentence 1, the Code recommends that the compensation of supervisory board members be reported in the notes to the financial statements or the management report on an individual basis and broken down into its constituent components.
-Given that the compensation of the Supervisory Board is governed by the Articles of Association, we see no necessity for the disclosure of individual compensation packages.
+Given that the amount of compensation paid to the Supervisory Board is governed by the Articles of Association, we see no need to disclose individual compensation packages.

 The Supervisory Board The Board of Management